Need Emergency Rent Assistance? Here’s How to Get Help

 “We felt terrible,” Mandy says.
 “We wanted so badly to be self-sufficient, but we just couldn’t make it work.”

-There are a number of free resources available if you are in a situation like Mandy’s, and many continue to provide help after the crisis has passed.
+There are a number of resources available if you are in a situation like Mandy’s, and many continue to provide help after the crisis has passed.

 Volunteers of America has the following advice if you need help paying your rent: